Fort Wayne Children's Zoo Home

 NOT A TALKER

-The white stork makes very few vocalizations; adults are only about to make a low kissing sound.
+The white stork makes very few vocalizations; adults are only about to make a low hissing sound.
 The majority of their communication comes in the form of noisy bill-clattering sounds.

 HELPING THE WHITE STORK IN THE WILD